-Natasha is a barrister who accepts instructions in landlord and tenant, civil, family, crime and extradition.
+Natasha is a barrister who accepts instructions in landlord and tenant, civil, family, crime, regulatory and extradition.

 Natasha advises and represents landlords and tenants in residential and business tenancies.
 She also has experience in mortgage possession, bankruptcy, infant settlement, quantum hearings and small claims trials.
 She has particular expertise in representing creditors in a variety of enforcement proceedings, including charging orders, orders for sale and return of goods.

 Natasha has particular interest in international cases and cases involving human rights issues.